 Halloumi-graviera pull-aparts are individual filled bread placed next to each other and baked so that when baked they join into one large bread which can easily be separated by pulling each piece.

 Kifylla is another Cypriot street food which is not widely known.
 It’s a sweet bread, filled with raisins and glazed with sugar on top and it used to be sold in the central streets, in wheeled carts.
 It’s a very healthy snack and perfect for breakfast.
 Being away from Cyprus for so many years, …

 Brining a turkey makes it moistier.
 You can either brine it in a water solution with salt, water, sugar and spices or dry brine it.

-Bombari is a Cypriot traditional recipe which resembles like sausage but it is actually a cooked meal.
-The pork intestine is thoroughly washed and filled with a mixture of ground meat, rice, herbs and spices and then it is cooked.
+Bombari is a Cypriot traditional recipe which resembles like sausage but it is made with ground pork and rice and is actually a cooked meal.

 Mahalebi is a Cypriot pudding made with water or milk and corn flour.
 The traditional way of making mahalepi is with water.
 No sugar is added in the cream but when served, always chilled, rose water and sugar are added on top, or triantafyllo (rose cordial syrup), which is sweet and no extra sugar is added.

 Pilafi Pourgouri (bulgur wheat pilaf), like most Cypriot recipes, are considered to be a “poor man’s dish” as people were poor and made delicious dishes out of simple ingredients they had in their pantry.
 It is not only cheap and easy to make but it is also a healthy meal.

 A colorful and savoury Festive Cypriot rice pilaf with vermicelli pasta, pine nuts and raisins.